 Most meningiomas are slow-growing and non-cancerous (benign), which means that they do not spread to other parts of the body.
 However, a large meningioma can put pressure on the brain or spinal cord, irritate nerves and injure blood vessels in the brain, causing damage or disability.

-Like other brain tumours, the cause of meningiomas is unknown.
-In some cases, an abnormal chromosome #22 has been found, but what causes this chromosome abnormality is uncertain.
+Like other types of brain tumours, the cause of meningiomas is unknown.

 Subcribe to our mailing list to get the updates to your email inbox...

 Best viewed on IE 11, Firefox 27, Chrome 22, and Safari 7 and above.